-AUTHORITY / ROLE RESOLUTION ITEMS To determine the policy of individual compensation of the Company's directors and executive officers and the contents of individual compensation for directors and executive officers To determine the aggregate and individual amounts of director and representative executive officer compensation Policies and systems regarding compensation for directors and executive officers Specific amount or (in the case of non- cash compensation) specific content of compensation for each individual director and representative executive officer Specific amount or content of compensation for each individual executive officer
+- Policies and systems regarding compensation for directors and executive officers - · Specific amount or (in the case of noncash compensation) specific content of compensation for each individual director and representative executive officer - · Specific amount or content of compensation for each individual executive officer

 As of March 31, 2021, all four members of the Compensation Committee are independent outside directors (of whom two are women), including the chair.
-The Compensation Committee has the statutory authority to determine the policy of individual compensation of the Company's directors and executive officers and the contents of individual compensation for directors and executive officers.
+The Compensation Committee has the statutory authority to determine the policy of individual compensation of the company's directors and executive officers and the contents of individual compensation for directors and executive officers.